viscknight/calculator/README.md

-# CLI-based Calculator
+# Calculator
-Simple text-based calculator that can perform one of the four basic arithmetic operations on two integers.
+Terminal-based calculator that can perform one of the four basic arithmetic operations on two integers.

 ## Current features
 ### Available operations: